Machine learning in earth sciences: Discontinuity analyses

-Discontinuities such as a fault plane, bedding plane etc have important implications in engineering.
-Rock fractures can be recognized automatically by machine learning through photogrammetric analysis even with the presence of interfering objects, for example, foliation, rod-shaped vegetation, etc. In machine training for classifying images, data augmentation is a common practice to avoid overfitting and increase the training dataset.
-For example, in a research of recognizing rock fractures, 68 images for training and 23 images for the testing dataset were prepared by random splitting.
-Data augmentation was then carried out and the training dataset was increased to 8704 images by flip and random crop.
-The approach was able to recognize the rock fractures accurately in most cases.
-The Negative Prediction Value (NPV) and the Specificity were over 0.99.
+Discontinuities such as fault planes and bedding planes have important implications in civil engineering.
+Rock fractures can be recognized automatically by machine learning through photogrammetric analysis, even with the presence of interfering objects such as vegetation.
+In ML training for classifying images, data augmentation is a common practice to avoid overfitting and increase the training dataset size and variability.
+For example, in a study of rock fracture recognition, 68 images for training and 23 images for testing were prepared via random splitting.
+Data augmentation was performed, increasing the training dataset size to 8704 images by flipping and random cropping.
+The approach was able to recognize rock fractures accurately in most cases.
+Both the negative prediction value (NPV) and the specificity were over 0.99.
 This demonstrated the robustness of discontinuity analyses with machine learning.